ralsuwaidi/KUKA-KR-10-R1100-sixx/README.md

 ```bash
 $ roslaunch arm_tests gazebo.launch
 ```
-you can run integration test that can check you the robot is moveable
+you can run integration test that can check if the robot is moveable
 ```bash
 $ rosrun arm_tests integration_test.py
 ```